Groovy: JSON - reading and writing

 println(data)

-method accepts a File object, reads in the content of the file and then parses it.
+The parse method accepts a File object, reads in the content of the file and then parses it.

 Write JSON file